 Flowering vines add so much to a garden.
-They add height, act as filler plants and most bloom for months, It takes time for most perennial vines to become established and flower well, but that's not a problem with annual vines.
-Many will start flowering by mid-summer and continue right through frost.
+They add height, act as filler plants, and most bloom for months.
+While it takes time for most perennial vines to become established and flower well, that's not a problem with annual vines.
+Many spring-planted annual vines will start flowering by mid-summer and continue right through frost.

 02 of 11

 Black-Eyed Susan Vine

 Thunbergia is a charming, dainty, short, annual vine that grows well in containers.
 The daisy-like flowers are small (1 1/2") and come in shades of white, yellow and orange.
 With their dark centers, they really do resemble the garden perennial black-eyed Susans in color scheme if not petal shape.

 You can often find black-eyed Susan vines sold in hanging baskets.
 You will get longer vines when you grow them in the ground, but you tend to get more flowers if they are grown in a container.
 Being pot-bound encourages them to bloom.

-It can take awhile for the vines to start flowering, anywhere from 6 - 8 weeks, so starting the seed indoors 2-4 weeks before your last frost date will speed things along.
-If you do start them indoors, I would recommend peat or paper pots, so you can transplant without disturbance.
+It can take awhile for the vines to start flowering, anywhere from 6 to 8 weeks, so starting the seed indoors 2 to 4 weeks before your last frost date will speed things along.
+For indoor seeding, start the plants in peat pots or paper pots, so you can transplant without disturbance.

 Choose a site with full sun to partial shade.
 Black-eyed Susan vines like a soil rich in organic matter and regular water.
 Don't let your container dry out completely.
 You can expect it to grow 6 feet tall (or long, if trailing out of a hanging container) and to be covered with flowers.
 They will get even larger in USDA hardiness zones 9 to 12, where they are perennial.Continue to 3 of 11 below.

 03 of 11

-Canary Creeper is late season bloomer, staring in July and going through October.
+Canary creeper is late season bloomer, starting in July and going through October.
 It is in the nasturtium family, but you probably won't notice much of a resemblance.
-The 1 inch yellow flowers really do resemble feathery birds.
+The 1-inch yellow flowers really do resemble feathery birds.
 The foliage is also very attractive, with deeply divided palm-shaped leaves.

 04 of 11